tylerkowalchuk/docker-dock-it/README.md

 ```
 ... and update variables.

-You should also create a __separate mount/volume__ to create a new database.
+You should also create a __separate mount/volume__ to create a new database unless you have backup/init scripts setup.

 ## Launch environment